-- 4. CBJ should negotiate changes that would promote more efficient ship scheduling, berthing and managing congestion, such as assigning larger capacity ships to the City docks and reducing traffic on South Franklin. - 5.
-By 2023, CBJ should negotiate a formal agreement with the industry to limit the number of ships to five larger ships per day, one ship at each dock or four ships at docks and one at anchor (if the fifth dock is not built or if a fifth ship chooses to anchor instead of dock).
-This would give the industry time to adjust to recommendations. - Docks & Harbors supports this.
-The committee wants this language added. - 6.
-CBJ should work with cruise lines to attempt to "get the peak out of the week" and balance the numbers of visitors across days of the week.
-There are more docks being constructed throughout Southeast; CBJ and other Southeast communities should work with the cruise lines to manage visitation throughout the region.
+5. By 2023, CBJ should negotiate a formal agreement with the industry to limit the number of ships to five larger ships per day, one ship at each dock or four ships at docks and one at anchor (if the fifth dock is not built or if a fifth ship chooses to anchor instead of dock).
+This would give the industry time to adjust to recommendations.

+Docks & Harbors agrees with pursuing non-regulatory agreements which limit the number of large cruise ship vessels to five per day.